zpetko63/Petko-Data-Science-Portfolio/MLUnsupervisedApp/README.md

     ```
     OR

-    **Run in Streamlit Cloud:** (Link to Deployed App)[https://petko-data-science-portfolio-74dezpd6ygwclv3ny2ifsk.streamlit.app/]
+    **Run in Streamlit Cloud:** [Link to Deployed App](https://petko-data-science-portfolio-74dezpd6ygwclv3ny2ifsk.streamlit.app/)

 ## Dataset Description

-* **Default 2025 NFL Draft:** The primary default dataset, "BNB 2025 NFL Draft Database", is sourced from an Excel file from (BNB)[https://bnbfootball.com/database/].
+* **Default 2025 NFL Draft:** The primary default dataset, "BNB 2025 NFL Draft Database", is sourced from an Excel file from [BNB](https://bnbfootball.com/database/).
 It contains statistical data for various college football players eligible for the 2025 NFL Draft, broken down by position.
 * **User Upload:** The app also supports user-uploaded datasets in `.csv` or `.xlsx` formats.
 Users are advised to provide clean, structured data with clear headers.

 ## Data Preprocessing Steps